Skip to Main Content

 • Commercially-produced, purchased items may first require copyright clearance

-• Off-air tapes are only valid to show for 10 days after taping
+• Off-air recordings are only valid to show for 10 days after recording

 Single book chapter where copyright permission is not granted for digitizing